• Skip to primary navigation

 • Meanwhile, put the milk and butter in a large deep sided skillet or pan and heat until the butter has melted.
 Once the butter has melted add the gorgonzola and stir until melted.

-• Add the cream and 1 tablespoon parmesan with a a good pinch of pepper (around 1 teaspoon freshly grinded) and a pinch of salt.
+• Add the cream and 1 tbsp parmesan with a a good pinch of pepper (around 1 tsp freshly grinded) and a pinch of salt.

 Notes